My dog is acting strange and hiding — What Can Be Done About It?

 Psychologist Ivan Pavlov showed us in his famous experiment that conditioning could help cultivate certain behaviors.
 We can use similar principles to help our pets get over their fears.
 For example, convincing a dog daily to stay by our side (and not hide) in the presence of loud noises is a great idea.
 If we do this for a significant amount of time, it can help it get over the fear itself.

 Anxiety reduction techniques

 If our dog is suffering from anxiety, we can help it to calm down by showering it with lots of love and affection.
 Taking a day off and spending time with our pet can make a difference in its perception, considerably reducing its anxiety.
-Also, if we notice that our dogs are feeling very lonely during the day while we are running errands, for example, we can appoint a caretaker.
+Also, if we notice that our dogs feel very lonely during the day while we are running errands, we can appoint a caretaker.
 It might take a while for the dog to get used to the caretaker, but once we get past that, the dog is sure to be happier.
-Therefore, , in contrast to an anxious and tired one.
+Therefore, in contrast to an anxious and tired one.

 Dogs need as much care as humans, and they are part of our family.
 Any struggle they are going through affects all of us and adds to the pressure we already feel.
 Though dogs cannot directly communicate what they are feeling, we pet parents can definitely sense their emotions.